saylordotorg/course_polsc302/Unit01.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Social Contract, Capitalism, and the Roots of Liberal Political Theory** <span id="1"></span>
 *This unit will introduce the foundational theories for modern democracy